GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-landsat/_details.md

 For the unmixing error (UE) band, the values are scaled between 0 and 127.
 High unmixing error values represent areas of high model uncertainty (areas of water, cloud, cloud shadow or soil types/colours that were not included in the model training data).

-Landsat 8 and 9 OLI has different relative spectral response curves to the Landsat 5 TM and Landsat 7 ETM+ sensors.
+Landsat 8 and 9 OLI have different relative spectral response curves to the Landsat 5 TM and Landsat 7 ETM+ sensors.
 To account for this a spectral band adjustment factor is applied to the Landsat 8 and 9 data to make it more similar to reflectance as measured by Landsat 7.
-[Continuity of Reflectance Data between Landsat-7 ETM+ and Landsat-8 OLI, for Both Top-of-Atmosphere and Surface Reflectance: A Study in the Australian Landscape](https://www.mdpi.com/2072-4292/6/9/7952):
+[Continuity of Reflectance Data between Landsat-7 ETM+ and Landsat-8 OLI, for Both Top-of-Atmosphere and Surface Reflectance: A Study in the Australian Landscape](https://www.mdpi.com/2072-4292/6/9/7952) refer to Table 2 for coefficients used.
-* "blue": [4.1, 0.97470],
-* "green": [28.9, 0.99779],
-* "red": [27.4, 1.00446],
-* "nir": [0.4, 0.98906],
-* "swir1": [25.6, 0.99467],
-* "swir2": [-32.7, 1.02551],

 % ## Software